Verified eigenvalue and eigenvector computations using complex moments and the Rayleigh$\unicode{x2013}$Ritz procedure for generalized Hermitian eigenvalue problems: Numerical experiments

-Figure~\ref{fig:N_vs_time} shows the elapsed CPU time for the proposed and compared methods versus the size of matrix pencils.
-The number of quadrature points~$N$ for the complex moment methods is determined by using \eqref{eq:N4eigval}.
-The Hankel matrix and Rayleigh--Ritz procedure approaches are tested when they use and do not use the technique based on \cite[Theorem~4.1]{ImakuraMorikuniTakayasu2019JCAM} for efficiently verifying the solution of the linear systems~\eqref{eq:Yj}.
+Figure~\ref{fig:N_vs_time} shows the elapsed CPU time for the proposed and compared methods versus the size of matrix pencils~\eqref{eq:tridiag}.
+The Hankel matrix and Rayleigh--Ritz procedure approaches are tested when they use and do not use the technique based on \cite[Theorem~4.1]{ImakuraMorikuniTakayasu2019JCAM} for efficiently verifying the linear solve~\eqref{eq:Yj}.
 The input arguments of \texttt{eigs} are set to compute the four eigenvalues closest to two on the real axis.
 This figure shows that this technique substantially improves the efficiencies of these approaches in terms of the CPU time.
-These approaches become faster than \texttt{eigs}+\texttt{verifyeig} for large cases with $\ell > 10$ and tend to be more effective, as the matrices becomes large.
-Further, the Rayleigh--Ritz procedure approach is faster than the Hankel matrix approach.
+These approaches become faster than \texttt{eigs}+\texttt{verifyeig} for large cases with $s > 10$ and this is pronounced, as the matrix becomes large.
+Further, the Rayleigh--Ritz procedure approach is nearly twice faster than the Hankel matrix approach.

+To make a detailed observation, Figure~\ref{fig:stacked} shows the breakdown of the CPU times for the Hankel matrix and Rayleigh--Ritz procedure approaches using technique based on \cite[Theorem~4.1]{ImakuraMorikuniTakayasu2019JCAM} for the problem with \eqref{eq:tridiag} for $n = 2^{16}$.
+The linear solve stands for the CPU time required to evaluate the linear solves with respect to the quadrature points, e.g., step~5 of Algorithm~\ref{alg:verifiedSSRR} for the Rayleigh--Ritz procedure approach.
+The misc stands for the CPU time required for the other procedures.
+This figure shows that the linear solve took more than half of the total CPU time and the Rayleigh--Ritz procedure approach results in twice faster CPU time than the Hankel matrix approach.
+Since the $N$ linear solves can be evaluated independently, these approach can reduce the CPU time for the linear solves nearly to $1/N$ when implemented in parallel.
+Evaluations of these performances in a parallel computer are left for future work.